For easy printing, download the Wholesale Electricity Markets and Regional Transmission Organizations Issue Brief.

-While many of these RTO MOPR changes have been proposed and approved by FERC in reaction to states’ efforts to assert control over power generation resource decisions, they affect all entities, including public power utilities and rural electric cooperatives seeking similar control.
+While many of these RTO MOPR changes have been proposed and approved by FERC in reaction to states’ efforts to assert control over power generation resource decisions, they affect all entities, including public power utilities seeking similar control.
 These expanded buyer-side mitigation measures create significant uncertainty for public power’s ability to self-supply in the future.

-Fortunately, FERC in recent months has indicated a willingness to revisit its policies concerning the use of buyer-side market power mitigation measures in mandatory capacity markets.
-This shift in policy has been driven in large part by the recognition that it is unsustainable for FERC to adhere to policies that severely interfere with state resource choices and decarbonization goals.
-Both PJM and ISO-NE have indicated that they plan to significantly modify their buyer-side market power mitigation rules, and APPA is hopeful that these rule changes will reduce or even eliminate the obstacles to public power selfsupply resources that mandatory capacity markets have long imposed.
+Fortunately, in response to objections from states, public power utilities, renewable energy advocates, and others, FERC has indicated a willingness to revisit its policies concerning the use of buyer-side market power mitigation measures in mandatory capacity markets.
+This shift in policy has been driven in large part by the recognition that it is unsustainable for FERC to adhere to policies that severely interfere with state resource choices and clean energy goals.
+Both PJM and NYISO have made filings at FERC proposing to significantly modify their buyer-side market power mitigation rules, and the rules proposed by PJM have gone into effect by operation of law owing to a deadlock among the FERC commissioners on whether to formally approve the rule changes.
+ISO-NE has also indicated that it plans to modify its buyer-side market power mitigation rules.
+APPA is hopeful that these rule changes will reduce or even eliminate the obstacles to public power self-supply resources that mandatory capacity markets have long imposed.

 Additional RTO Energy Market Concerns